 If I am leaving the university and I have an open protocol, what should I do?

 - Once a student graduates or a faculty member leaves employment, the UNCG IRB may no longer be able to be responsible for their study.
 The PI or Faculty Advisor will need to complete a closure form via the IRBIS online system If leaving the university to work or attend another institution, then the PI/Student will need to seek approval for that study at the new institution since UNCG will no longer be responsible for the protocol.
 If a student leaves, but the PI wants to continue to collect data or publish/present the data, the PI will need to submit a modification to have the student removed from the study.

 - If the former student is not moving to an institution with an IRB, but wishes to continue their research, please contact the UNCG Office of Research Integrity at email@example.com for a consultation regarding next steps.

 What should a PI do if a participant is physically injured, suffers personal loss, or psychologically traumatized when participating in an approved research study?

-- The PI should promptly complete the unanticipated problem/adverse event form and submit it to the ORI
+- The PI should promptly complete the Incident Report form in Cayuse and submit it to the UNCG ORI.